-It is intended that the Sub-Fund's net market exposure will be in the range of minus 20 per cent to plus 100 per cent of the net asset value.
+It is intended that the Sub-Fund's net market exposure will be in the range of minus 10% to plus 50% of the net asset value.

-For more information regarding the investment categorised as "#2 Other" (i.e. notably the aim of their use and the safeguards in place), please refer to the element available under the question "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?"
+For more information regarding the investment categorised as "#2 Other" (i.e. the aim of their use and the safeguards in place), please refer to the element available under the question "What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?".